-In order to help our grooms get a good idea of what is involved when marrying an ibo lady, we wrote a detailed post explaining the procedure for each of the above ibo traditional wedding stages, with the procedures involved.
+In order to help our grooms get a good idea of what is involved when marrying an Igbo lady, we wrote a detailed post explaining the procedure for each of the above Igbo traditional wedding stages, with the procedures involved.

 Parts 1 to 4: Igbo Marriage Procedure Explained

-This post that you’re reading is part 1 of the series explaining the igbo marriage stages, traditions and customs.
-We’ve written detailed, easy to understand articles to help you understand how to go about marrying and igbo woman.
+This post that you’re reading is part 1 of the series explaining the Igbo marriage stages, traditions, and customs.
+We’ve written detailed, easy to understand articles to help you understand how to go about marrying an Igbo woman.
 Click a link below to start reading:

 - Part 3 – the procedure and customs involved in “Igba Nkwu” wine carrying.